ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 .. contents:: Topics

 Filters in Ansible are from Jinja2, and are used for transforming data inside a template expression.
 Jinja2 ships with many filters.
 See `builtin filters`_ in the official Jinja2 template documentation.
+It is also possible to use `Python methods`_ on a variable.

 Take into account that templating happens on the Ansible controller, **not** on the task's target host, so filters also execute on the controller as they manipulate local data.